Dlouhy/NetCoreUtils/README.md

 ## Requirements

-- NetCoreUtils can be used with.NET 6, .NET 7 or .NET 8
+- NetCoreUtils can be used with .NET 6, .NET 7 or .NET 8

 ## How to use
 ### Install NetCoreUtils